-15.1 The Low Point Scoring System RRS A4 will be used for regattas or special events
+15.1 The Low Point Scoring System RRS A4 will be used for races.

-15.2 The Weighted Average Scoring Method will be used to score the season for both local and regional championships.
+15.2 The season championship will be determined by averaging the finish positions for all races sailed.
 To be eligible a sailor must compete in 50% of the scored race dates.

 16.0 Equipment and Measurement Checks